DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Usage

 - The DigiFacts are currently available in 12 languages listed below.
+You can help contribute more below.
 - Query the JSON URL, not more than once every 15 minutes, per language, and cache the results locally.
 - It is suggested to display a random DigiFact once per minute, or whenever the page reloads.
-- Use the Proofreading Links below to help check the translation

 **IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
-Please do not exceed this by making frequent requests to the server.**
+Please do not exceed this by making too many frequent requests to the server.**

 | Language               | JSON URL                                             |
 |------------------------|------------------------------------------------------|